How to measure your ketone levels

 A reading of 0.5mmol of ketones indicates mild ketosis.
 Therapeutic ketosis occurs between 2mmol to 5mmol of ketone levels.
 This is when you really experience the anti-inflammatory, anti-aging and healing effect of ketosis.
 It is the point at which bad cells are starved of glucose and recycled back into the system (apoptosis).
 Above 5mmol denotes that you are in even deeper ketosis but studies have shown that there is no added metabolic benefit and this could be an issue if you have diabetes.

 Once you become fat-adapted, your liver will become more efficient at creating ketones and therefore, fewer ketones will be flushed out in the urine.
 So, Ketostix are a great way to quickly measure ketone levels, particularly in the first few months of transitioning to the ketogenic diet.
 It’s also important to be aware that your hydration levels can impact the reading–the more hydrated you are, the more diluted your urine and thus, it will appear as though you are releasing fewer ketones.
+Dr Anna Cabeca’s Ketosticks also measure your urine PH too–indicating how acidic or alkaline you are.

 Test Your Breath